hnw/switchbot-actions/docs/specification.md

 - **Immediate Trigger (Edge-Triggered)**: If `duration` is **not** present, the rule triggers immediately as soon as the conditions are met.
 - **Duration-Based Trigger**: If `duration` **is** present (e.g., `duration: "5m"`), the rule triggers only after the conditions have been continuously met for that entire time period.

+More specifically, a timer is started the moment the conditions for the rule first become true.
+If the conditions become false at any point before the duration has passed, the timer is cancelled.
+The action is executed only if the timer is allowed to complete without interruption.

 #### **4.2.2.
 Trigger Source (`source`)**

 This mandatory key defines the origin of the event that can trigger the rule.